What is The Journal of Michael Jackson Academic Studies?

 Where does your content come from?

 Our content comes from academics and researchers around the world who wish to professionally publish their work.
-A list of all of our contributors can be found here.

 Why do you have a podcast?

 Podcasts are a fantastic way of getting academic ideas around Michael Jackson into the public sphere in a way that is easily accessible to listeners.
 Presented by the journal’s editors, it is the world’s first academic podcast which solely discusses the art of Michael Jackson as well as the broader contexts in which his music, performance and short films were created and received.
 Each podcast is filled to the brim with academic insights, a plethora of references from a range of academic disciplines, humor and a great deal of discussion, taking Michael Jackson’s work and the study of its reception to new heights.

 Michael Jackson’s Dream Lives On: An Academic Conversation is our official, original monthly/fortnightly academic podcast which focuses on the life, art and creative work of Michael Jackson.
 Recently, featured on the iTunes ‘New and Noteworthy’ lists, Michael Jackson’s Dream Lives On: An Academic Conversation is the world’s foremost podcast on Michael Jackson in academic studies.
 It is available via iTunes, Android, Email, RSS, and Stitcher.
 Listen here.

 How much does it cost per year to run an academic journal?

 An academic journal like The Journal of Michael Jackson Academic Studies costs several thousand pounds a year to run professionally.
 We need approximately £10,000 per year to run the journal in a way that would allow it to grow and to expand our network base throughout the world.